opisthokonta/goalmodel/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 The goalmodel package let you build prediction models for the number of goals scored in sport games.
 The models are primarily aimed at modelling and predicting football (soccer) scores, but could also be applicable for similar sports, such as hockey and handball.

+If you find this package useful, please consider supporting the development at <https://ko-fi.com/opisthokonta>

 Installation
 ============